mzulqarnain1/Flask-YAML-Fixtures/README.rst

 To see the library in action, you can find a simple Flask application and set of unit tests matching the ones in the example above in the ``tests/myapp`` directory.
-To run these examples yourself, just follow the directions below for "Contributing to Flask-Fixtures".
+To run these examples yourself, just follow the directions below for "Contributing to FLask-YAML-Fixtures".

-Contributing to Flask-Fixtures
+Contributing to FLask-YAML-Fixtures
 ------------------------------

-Currently, Flask-Fixtures supports python versions 2.6 and 2.7 and the py.test, nose, and unittest (included in the python standard library) libraries.
-To contribute bug fixes and features to Flask-Fixtures, you'll need to make sure that any code you contribute does not break any of the existing unit tests in any of these environments.
+Currently, FLask-YAML-Fixtures supports python versions 3.8+ and the py.test, nose, and unittest (included in the python standard library) libraries.
+To contribute bug fixes and features to FLask-YAML-Fixtures, you'll need to make sure that any code you contribute does not break any of the existing unit tests in any of these environments.